 Develop deeper partnerships with external partners by making communication easier, more direct and more casual.
-Both sides can easily see what’s happening and who’s responsible for what.
+Each side can easily see what’s happening and who’s responsible for what.

-Shared channels keep your company’s data and information secure while allowing your team to do their best work.
-Users can initiate a shared channel by sharing an invitation link with their external partner.
-Depending on your settings, admins on both sides must approve the shared channel and can disconnect the shared channel at any time.
+Keep your company’s data and information secure while allowing your team to do its best work.
+Users can share a channel by sending an invitation link to their external partner.
+Depending on your settings, admins on each side must approve the channel and can disconnect the channel at any time.

-Each side can decide if the shared channel is public or private in their own workspace.
-Once the shared channel is created, members can invite colleagues from their respective teams without admin involvement.
+Each side can decide if the channel is public or private in their own workspace.
+Once the channel is created, members can invite colleagues from their respective teams without admin involvement.

-To create a shared channel, follow the simple steps below.
+To create a channel with an outside organization, follow the simple steps below.

-- To share an existing channel, click on the gear icon located at the top of the channel and to the right of the search bar.
-Then, select “Add people to the channel”.
+- To share an existing channel, click on the channel details icon located at the top right-hand corner of the channel.
+Then, select “Add” and “Share this channel.”
 Follow the prompts to share the channel with external partners or companies.

 Ready to get started?

-- Review external business partners and ongoing initiatives to identify 3–5 initial use cases for shared channels.
+- Review external business partners and ongoing initiatives to identify 3–5 initial use cases.

 - Check the Slack guest account usage in your workspace directory.
-It might make sense to convert some of your guest accounts to shared channels.
+It might make sense to convert some of your guest accounts to a channel in Slack.

-- With your Slack admins, align on shared channel guidelines for how users can request to set up a shared channel.
+- With your Slack admins, align on external guidelines for sharing channels in your organization.